 An asbestos survey and lead-based paint inspection will be performed on all buyout structures by a certified inspector in accordance with South Carolina requirements.
-For information on state regulations, refer to the <a href="https://docs.py.doi.org/nc.2010/bit.2010-bit.2
+For information on state regulations, refer to the DHEC Air Quality Bureau Asbestos Regulations website.
+A copy of the inspector's certification must be attached to the asbestos inspection results and must have been current at the time of inspection.
+For additional information on asbestos and LBP testing of buyout properties, refer to the Environmental section of this manual.